swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 ~~~
 {:class="out"}

-All we want is the very last column:
+This gives us the coordinates of the overlap, the name of the CpG island, the coordinates of the CpG island and the overlap in base pairs.
+But all we actually need is the overlap column.
+We can use the unix `cut` command to extract just the 8th column.

 ~~~
-bedtools intersect -a cpg.bed -b exons.merged.bed -wo \
-| cut -f 8,8 | head -n 10
+$ bedtools intersect -a cpg.bed -b exons.merged.bed -wo | cut -f 8,8 | head -n 10
 ~~~
 {:class="in"}
 ~~~